Therapeutic ClassificationsMusculoskeletal Agent

 The effects of incobotulinumtoxinA and all botulinum toxin products may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
 These symptoms have been reported hours to weeks after injection.
 Swallowing and breathing difficulties can be life threatening and there have been reports of death.
 The risk of symptoms is probably greatest in children treated for spasticity, but symptoms can also occur in adults, particularly in those patients who have underlying conditions that would predispose them to these symptoms.
 Cases of spread of effect have occurred at doses comparable to those used to treat cervical dystonia and at lower doses .

 IncobotulinumtoxinA is used to treat the abnormal head position and neck pain that result from cervical dystonia (severe muscle spasms of the neck).
 It is also used to treat upper limb spasticity (muscle spasms in the upper arms).
-This medicine is also used to treat certain eye condition called blepharospasm (a condition where the eyelid will not stay open because of a muscle spasm) in patients who have already been treated with onabotulinumtoxinA (Botox®).
+This medicine is also used to treat a certain eye condition called blepharospasm (a condition where the eyelid will not stay open because of a muscle spasm) in patients who have already been treated with onabotulinumtoxinA (Botox®).
+It is also used to treat long-lasting sialorrhea (excessive drooling).
 IncobotulinumtoxinA is also used cosmetically to improve the appearance of deep facial lines or wrinkles between the eyebrows (glabellar lines).

 IncobotulinumtoxinA is a botulinum toxin A product.
 It works on the nervous system to relax the muscles.

 This medicine is available only with your doctor's prescription and will be given by your doctor.

 Your doctor will give you this medicine in a hospital or clinic.
 It is given as a shot into one of your muscles or as a needle placed into your saliva gland.